santikka/causaleffect/README.md

 ### Changes from version 1.3.10 to 1.3.11
  * Fixed inconsistency with function arguments when computing causal effects with surrogate experiments using 'aux.effect'.
  * Fixed a rare issue with simplification.

-### Changes from version 1.3.9 to 1.3.10
- * Fixed a bug with simplification.

-### Changes from version 1.3.8 to 1.3.9
- * Added a new parameter 'stop_on_nonid' to all identifiability algorithms.
-Value 'TRUE' mimics old functionality, where an error is produced when a non-identifiable effect is discovered.
-Value 'FALSE' continues the recursion.
- * Fixed a bug in the recoverability algorithm.
- * Fixed a bug in the transportability algorithm.
- * Fixed a bug related to identification using surrogate outcomes.